PerlAlien/Alien-cmake3/README.md

 # SEE ALSO

 - [Alien::Build::Plugin::Build::CMake](https://metacpan.org/pod/Alien::Build::Plugin::Build::CMake)

+    [Alien::Build](https://metacpan.org/pod/Alien::Build) plugin for `cmake`  This will automatically pull in Alien::cmake3 if you need it.

 - [Alien::CMake](https://metacpan.org/pod/Alien::CMake)

     This is an older distribution that provides an alienized `cmake`.
 It is different in